Cantera/cantera/doc/sphinx/yaml/reactions.rst

     - :ref:`Chebyshev <sec-yaml-Chebyshev>`
     - :ref:`two-temperature-plasma <sec-yaml-two-temperature-plasma>`
     - :ref:`Blowers-Masel <sec-yaml-Blowers-Masel>`
-    - :ref:`surface-Blowers-Masel <sec-yaml-surface-Blowers-Masel>`

-    Reactions without a specified ``type`` on surfaces or edges are automatically treated as :ref:`interface <sec-yaml-interface-reaction>`
+    Reactions without a specified ``type`` on surfaces or edges are automatically treated as :ref:`interface-Arrhenius <sec-yaml-interface-Arrhenius>`
+    reactions, unless a ``sticking-coefficient`` implies a
+    :ref:`sticking-Arrhenius <sec-yaml-sticking-Arrhenius>` reaction.
+Interface
-    reactions, and reactions that involve charge transfer between phases are automatically treated as :ref:`electrochemical <sec-yaml-electrochemical-reaction>`
+    reactions that involve charge transfer between phases are automatically treated as :ref:`electrochemical <sec-yaml-electrochemical-reaction>` reactions.

-    reactions.
-Reactions on surfaces or edges specifying ``type`` as ``Blowers-Masel`` are treated as
+    Reactions on surfaces or edges specifying ``type`` as ``Blowers-Masel`` are treated as :ref:`interface-Blowers-Masel <sec-yaml-interface-Blowers-Masel>` or
-    :ref:`surface-Blowers-Masel <sec-yaml-surface-Blowers-Masel>`.
+    :ref:`sticking-Blowers-Masel <sec-yaml-sticking-Blowers-Masel>`.

 ``duplicate``
     Boolean indicating whether the reaction is a known duplicate of another